aastha-0112/MovieRecommender/README.md

 # MovieRecommender
-Project that recommends similar movies based on the input movie using Numpy, Pandas, Difflib and SkLearn libraries built on google colaboratory.
+Machine Learning project that recommends similar movies based on the input movie using Numpy, Pandas, Difflib and SkLearn libraries built on google colaboratory.